 Trade union Mladi plus is its own legal entity (unlike so-called youth committees, organizational structures that we can usually find in trade unions all around the world).
 Our own independent status brings us several advantages, such as complete autonomy and the possibility of applying for funds via different channels.

-Trade union Mladi plus is affiliated with Association of free trade unions of Slovenia (ZSSS), the biggest trade union association in the country.
+Trade union Mladi plus is affiliated with Association of Free Trade Unions of Slovenia (ZSSS), the biggest trade union association in the country.
 We have therefore had the opportunity to be part of social dialogue process in Slovenia and have quickly gained access to decision making processes on national level.
-Trade union Mladi plus is also some kind of a hybrid – not only are we a trade union, we have since 2014 gained an official status of youth organization working in the public interest in Slovenian youth sector.
-The advantage of combining the role of a trade union and a youth organization at the same time gives us a crucial position not only in the field of youth employment but also in shaping of youth policies on a national level.
+Trade union Mladi plus is also a hybrid – not only are we a trade union, we have since 2014 gained an official status of youth organization working in the public interest in Slovenian youth sector.
+The advantage of combining the role of a trade union and the status of youth organization at the same time gives us a crucial position not only in the field of employment of youth but also in shaping of youth policies on a national level.

 When it comes to our work we try to be innovative, funny and educational, therefore we started to carry out certain online actions which have turned out to be quite a success.